 - Previously incarcerated individuals who are employed are at least three times less likely to re-offend than those who are unemployed,1 reaffirming the importance of work during the critical reentry transition.

 - When granted and executed, an order of will seal a defendant’s record, preventing criminal justice agencies (like courts and police departments) from disclosing to private entities or individuals any criminal history record information related to the offense.

-Bill Caption: Relating to the issuance of a certificate of relief from collateral consequences to persons convicted of or placed on deferred adjudication community supervision for certain offenses.
+Bill Caption: Relating to the issuance of a certificate of relief from collateral consequences to certain persons placed on community supervision, including deferred adjudication community supervision.